 This downtown bar has a range of their canned beers to go, right up front by the main entrance.
 Available for purchase to go seven days a week.

-The brewery operate a beer store, with beer to go, seven days a week at they Trolley Square site that is also home to they restaurant.
+The brewery operate a beer store, with beer to go, seven days a week at they Trolley Square site that is also home to the restaurant (offering classic pub grub).

 You can find their beer and seltzers available to go, seven days a week, up by the main entrance as you walk into the bar/restaurant.